 Bouldering is a good introduction to climbing.
-Concentrate on your technique and improve your foot work.
+Concentrate on your technique and improve your footwork.
 The better you will get, the more comfortable you will feel on the wall.
 This will also help build some muscle and finger strength, which will come in handy when you start sport climbing.

 For me, the ultimate goal was to be able to go rock climbing.
 After about a year of bouldering, I started sport climbing indoors.
 I took a private class to cultivate good habits from the beginning.
-Learn your knots and don't rely on any one else to do anything for you.
-At the beginning, I was afraid, because I didn't trust the gear.
+Learn your knots and don't rely on anyone else to do anything for you.
+In the beginning, I was afraid, because I didn't trust the gear.
 What helped me was climbing a couple of meters, looking around and then asking myself whether I felt at ease.
 When I was high up enough that I wouldn't touch the ground if I fell, I would take a break and sit into my harness.
 This way I could feel the support of the rope and convince my brain that I was safe.
 The trick is forcing your brain to understand that the height doesn't make any difference.
 The higher you are when you fall, the safer it is (since you are far from the ground).
 When you are done, you just let everything go and let your belayer bring you down.

 Of course, everybody is different.
 Some people get over their fear as soon as they start trusting the gear and understanding that climbing is safe.
 Others get rid of their fear temporarily through frequent climbing but re-experience the same fear after a long pause.

-It also helps knowing that feeling this way is normal.
+It also helps to know that feeling this way is normal.
 Even professional climbers feel fear.
 They have just better ways of dealing with it.
 This is nicely summarized in Roanne van Voorst's book "fear".
 I really recommend reading it.
 And don't forget, the most important thing is to have fun.
 As long as you are, it is worth it.

 Despite your fear of heights, you can find a way to feel more comfortable.